So what about the Coastal NC and SC Climate, Lifestyle and Cost of Living?

 I wouldn’t miss that but….I do love my snow days.
 A kind of time out.
 Okay, so I digress.

-But what about living along the North Carolina or South Carolina coastline that I may not know much about.
+But what about living along Coastal NC and SC that I may not know much about.

 I’m sure you’ve thought about it but seriously, are you prepared to contend with various tropical storm patterns throughout the summer?

 Hurricane season starts in early summer and runs into late fall.
 And if you have ever lived in a hurricane prone area, you know there may be many times throughout the season you preparing for a storm.

 Not only hurricanes but tropical depressions.
 This means storm shutters or plywood for boarding up windows, making sure you have provisions for an extended period of time, what happens if you don’t have electric for a few days or weeks and possibly even evacuating your home.
 It may not seem like much however, from someone who knows, this is not fun.